 The Lincoln Centre for Performing Arts, where the Vivian Beaumont Theatre is located, is an internationally renowned centre that hosts many performing arts organizations.
 The Vivian Beaumont is the only Broadway class theatre that is not located in the Theater District near Times Square, and is instead, on the Upper West Side.
-Designed by Eero Saarinen, it has a capacity of 1047, and has hosted plays and musicals like Carousel, The Coast of Utopia, and A Free Man of Color.

 Address: 50 Lincoln Center Plaza, New York, NY 10023, USA